Becksteinlab/workflows-talk/narrative.md

 ## A typical molecular dynamics workflow

--- view of workflow figure, showing each piece in turn
 ![molecular dynamics workflow](figures/workflow.svg)

 A typical molecular dynamics workflow probably consists of at least the following, at least when running a single, independent simulation (e.g. not replica exchange).